benhoyt/symplate/README.md

 unicode.

-`render()` always returns a unicode string, and it's best to pass unicode strings as arguments to `render()`, but you can also pass byte strings encoded as UTF-8 -- the default filter `html_filter` will handle both.
+`render()` always returns a unicode string, and it's best to pass unicode strings as arguments to `render()`, but you can also pass ASCII byte strings, as the default filter `html_filter` will handle both.

 Comments